Tel Ai: Et-Tell & Khirbet el-Maqatir

-2. Two locations closeby to one another provide overwhelming evidence as to the location of Tel Ai.
-The first location, which is the oldest excavation site is called Et-Tell.
+2. Two locations close by to one another provide overwhelming evidence as to the location of Tel Ai.
+The first location, which is the oldest excavation site, is called Et-Tell.
 The second, and most recent excavation site, is called Khirbet el-Maqatir (Khirbet means ruins in Hebrew).
 It is the view of HolyLandSite.com that both places are the same biblical Ai.
-Ai was quite a large city and had at least 12,000 inhabitants (Josh.
+Ai was a large city and had at least 12,000 inhabitants (Josh.
 8:25).
-Because both sites are almost adjacent to one another, it appears the both belong to the same city of Ai and are just different parts of the city.
+Because both sites are almost adjacent to one another, it appears that both belong to the same city of Ai and are just different parts of the city.

-3. Both places are not developed sites and no fees are charged to visit them.
-E-Tell is located to the north of the modern town of Dayr Dibwan, and Khirbet el-Maqatir is located just west of Dayr Dibwan, right beside Highway 60 on the east side.
-Both sites are accessed from the west side of Highway 60, passing through Khirbet Beit El, going under the overpass, and then Khirbet el-Maqatir sits on the right and up a hill.
+3. Both places are undeveloped sites and no fees are charged to visit them.
+Et-Tell is located to the north of the modern town of Dayr Dibwan, and Khirbet el-Maqatir is located just west of Dayr Dibwan.

 1. Ai was the second town Joshua and the Israelites conquered after they entered the Promised Land.